pantheon-systems/documentation/README.md

 ### Merge Conflicts

-To check for merge conflict messages accidentally committed into the docs, run `merge_conflicts.sh` from `scripts`:
+To check for merge conflict messages accidentally committed into the docs, run `merge_conflicts.sh` from `scripts`.